statgen/colocus-ui-vue3/README.md

 - <QCPanel> component, with controls to set h4 and r2, and to select study

 These are then followed by the plots, each an instance of <VegaPlotContainer>.
 That component accepts two props:
-- a controlSet, which has some macro settings for each plot
+- a controlSet, following conventions established elsewhere in the app, which has some macro settings for each plot
 - a vega spec, the details of each plot, including the data In our app, the vega spec is a JS object, not a JSON blob, which simplifies dynamically updating things like the data set for the plot, and other settings.